Citation, DOI & article data

 - eosinophilic gastritis

-CT findings can suggest gastritis and detect complications such as gastric perforation, however, often gastritis and tumours cannot be easily differentiated on CT.
-Moreover, causes of gastritis cannot be determined on CT.
-Both circumstances require clinical/lab correlation, probable endoscopy examination and tissue biopsy 1-2.
+CT findings can suggest gastritis and detect complications such as gastric perforation, however, often gastritis and tumors cannot be easily differentiated on CT.
+Moreover, the causes of gastritis cannot be determined on CT.
+Both circumstances require clinical/lab correlation, probable endoscopy examination, and tissue biopsy 1,2.

 CT findings suggestive of gastritis include:

-- gastric wall oedema: measuring the HU may be useful to differentiate oedema from low attenuation neoplastic lesion
+- gastric wall edema: measuring the HU may be useful to differentiate edema from low attenuation neoplastic lesion

-- halo sign: mucosal enhancement surrounded by submucosal and gastric wall oedema
+- halo sign: mucosal enhancement surrounded by submucosal and gastric wall edema

 - 1. Horton KM, Fishman EK.
 Current role of CT in imaging of the stomach.
 Radiographics.
 23 (1): 75-87.
 Radiographics (citation) - Pubmed citation

 - 2. Sohn J, Levine MS, Furth EE et-al. Helicobacter pylori gastritis: radiographic findings.
 Radiology.
 1995;195 (3): 763-7.
 Radiology (citation) - Pubmed citation